Find the cheapest multicar insurance quotes

 These are the insurers that have confirmed that they offer discounts for a second car:

-Plus, Direct Line* and Churchill offer discounts on your car insurance if you have a policy for another type of insurance with them, for example, home insurance.
+Plus, Direct Line* and Churchill offer discounts on your car insurance if you have a policy for another type of insurance with them, for example, another car, or home insurance.

 If you're not already a customer, you can take out two policies in quick succession to get the discount (though only do this if the insurer's policies prove cheap in step 3 below).